Weathering, Mass Movement, Erosion

 Chapter 14 4CE (Chapter 13 3CE)

 Destructive processes shaping the Earth’s surface are often collectively called processes of denudation or gradational processes.
 These processes affect the earth by lowering the relief (landforms) by breaking down rock material at the earth’s surface.
 The landforms get lower and often – but not always – smoother!

-These are general processes that wear down or rearrange landforms: weathering, mass movement, erosion, transportation, deposition.
+These are general processes that wear down or rearrange landforms: weathering, mass movement, erosion, transportation, and deposition.

 One example is the Frank Slide, in southern Alberta.
 In this rock slide, 82 million tonnes (30 million cubic metres) of limestone crashed from the summit of Turtle Mountain and buried a portion of the town of Frank on April 29, 1903.
 70-90 people were killed, making it the deadliest landslide in Canadian history.
 The dimensions of the rock mass that fell were 150 metres (500 feet) deep, 425 metres (1,400 feet) high and one kilometre (3,280 feet) wide.
 The causes were several, including Turtle Mountain’s geologic formation made it unstable (weak, steeply tilted sedimentary layers), coal mining may have weakened the mountain’s internal structure, but the key triggers seem to have been a wet winter and bitter cold snap on the night of the disaster.

 The Dynamic Equilibrium Model, used extensively by earth scientists, suggests that most of the earth’s landforms fit into the pattern of dynamic equilibrium (see Chapter 1).
 What typically happens is: